Frequently Asked Questions

-Unfortunately not, apart from guide dogs.
+Unfortunately not, apart from all assistance dogs.
 Dogs are not allowed in the main field or the display area.
 We have water bowls outside the farmshop/café area and they are welcome there.

 How accessible is the field by wheelchair or pushchair?